erictrinh/safe-access/readme.md

 # Safe Access

-`safe-access` is a Javascript utility to allow for safe accessing of nested properties, inspired by Coffeescript's [existential operator](http://coffeescript.org/#operators).
+`safe-access` is a Javascript utility to allow for safe accessing of nested properties by soaking up nulls, inspired by Coffeescript's [existential operator](http://coffeescript.org/#operators).

 ## I know Coffeescript.
 Why should I use this?